junrui-liu/cs162/src/assignments/hw1/README.md

 ## Problem 4

-Recall the abstract syntax for the CoinPython language (we will have seen this either on Thursday or next Tuesday).
+Recall the abstract syntax for the CoinPython language (we will have seen this by either Thursday or next Tuesday).

 ```
 p ::= pass